PraktikumSoftwareEntwicklung/documentation/index.md

   §  Release Build: Everyone with write acces to repo / Administrator

 * run job for each pull request and commit
+* use of shared library for jenkins pipeline configuration